 As well as the EPC the tenant will have had to be also provided with a gas safety certificate and a copy of the government guide “How to rent”.
 The “How to Rent” guide can be found at https://www.gov.uk/government/publications/how-to-rent

 Landlords are always advised to get correct legal advice to ensure all paperwork is presented to the courts correctly.

-Is It A Legal Requirement For An EPC When Renting?
+Is An EPC A Legal Requirement When Renting?

 Area coverage – Coventry